Radiotelephony procedure: Voice procedures

 The procedures described in this section can be viewed as the base of all voice radio communications procedures.

 Service-specific procedures

 However, the international aviation and maritime industries, because their global expansion in the 20th century coincided with, and were heavily integral to the development of voice procedures and other aspects in the development of two-way radio technology, gradually developed their own variations on these procedures.

 Aeronautical Mobile Service

-Voice communications procedures for international air traffic control and communications among airplanes are defined by the following International Civil Aviation Organization documents:
+Voice communications procedures for international air traffic control and communications among aircraft are defined by the following International Civil Aviation Organization documents: